day8/re-frame/docs/Testing.md

 ;; execute
 (dispatch-sync  [:select-triange :other :stuff])

-;; validate that the valuein 'app-db' is correct
+;; validate that the value in 'app-db' is correct
 ;; perhaps with subscriptions
 ```